 - Mechanisms of change in ACT

-Dev is a recent PhD graduate doing a post-doc fellowship at the Canindiagua VA who continues to collaborate with the lab on the following topics
+Dev is a recent PhD graduate working as a full time researcher at the Canindiagua VA who continues to collaborate with the lab on the following topics

 - Partner Responsiveness

 - How relationships function differently in different neighborhoods

 - The benefits of PAIR and other brief interventions for couples

 To find out more about Dev, visit his website: http://dcrasta.weebly.com/